satorutagawa/VideoSplitter/README.md

 # VideoSplitter by Satoru Tagawa
-Bash script to split a video files into multiple files, using ffmpeg
+Bash script to split a video file into multiple files, using ffmpeg

 Usage: split_video.sh <input_video> <split_times.txt>